leonawicz/ProjectManagement/docs/md/rpm.md

 If `media.button.args=NULL` (default), only the Github button will be included, and then only if `site.name="Github"` and site.url is not blank.
 I use this default for project pages and do not insert additional buttons.
-For user pages, the same defualt will work.
+For user pages, the same default will work.
 Alternatively, a list of arguments can passed on to `buttonGroup`.
 I have not checked yet to see if this also works for project pages.